-The Church continues to be alive and active, but our building must be closed most of the time.
+The Church continues to be alive and active, but our building must be closed until at least the end of January.

 Scotland is seeing an increasing number of people falling sick with COVID-19 during this second wave of the pandemic.
+The new strain if the disease appears to be even more contagious.
 We must physically distance ourselves from one another and prevent the spread of infection in order to save lives.
-Therefore, our building is now closed except for Sunday worship.
+Therefore, our building is now closed to the public.

 Our worship of God and our care for each other continue but mostly away from the building.
 The work of prayer will continue inside the church as the Rector will continue to pray inside on his own.